mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 # OSM Geofabrik Universal QML Style
 A universal QML style set for OSM Geofabrik Shapefile extracts for use in QGIS *Comming Soon*
+Current Version: v0.1

 # What it is
-This is a style set for QGIS in .qml format.
+This is a style set for QGIS in .qml format for osm extracts in shapefile format from geofabrik.de.

 # Requirements
 QGIS 3.4 or later is required to run this set as intended.
 When using older versions some styles might not work as intended.